 Know someone who is suffering from postpartum depression?
 Here’s what you can do to help them.

 Listen & Don’t Pass Judgments: Sometimes all we need is somebody to just listen, without offering solutions or trying to fix things.
 Moreover, the fear of being judged is often what stops mothers from talking about their feelings.
-Create a safe space and encourage her to talk about her feelings and struggles.
+Create a safe space and encourage her to talk about her feelings and struggles, because if the feelings bottled up, they may pave the way for suicidal thoughts and thoughts of harming themselves which can have tragic results.

 Celebrate Their Progress & Victories: A great way to show support is by acknowledging and celebrating all victories and progress, no matter how small.
 Recovery from postpartum depression can be daunting, but having someone to celebrate the progress with makes the battle easier.
 Empathy and support can go a long way!